elastisys/compliantkubernetes/docs/adr/index.md

 # Architectural Decision Log

+## Mapping to ISO 27001 Controls

+* A.14.1.1 "Information security requirements analysis and specification"

 ## What are architectural decisions?

 Architectural decisions are high-level technical decisions that affect most stakeholders, in particular Compliant Kubernetes developers, administrators and users.